-The “old” way of networking where you recite your 30-second pitch no longer works.
+Do you remember “old” way of networking where you recited your 30-second pitch?
+It no longer works.

-These aren’t formal partnerships; they are connections that lead to opportunities, influence, and income. ((I teach this in-depth on day #2 at Design Your Destiny Live.))
+These aren’t formal partnerships; they are connections that lead to opportunities, influence, and income – and I teach this in-depth on day #2 at Design Your Destiny Live.

 You can’t leverage a connection that isn’t built on a strong foundation.

 So, how do you create a strong foundation?

 Ask great questions – and be genuinely interested in the answers.

 When you ask great questions, you’re curious about the person in front of you.

 You get to connect human to human, not business opportunity to business opportunity.

 You show interest and appreciation for their – their challenges and successes, the effort and learning along their journey to where they are now.

 So, what is a great question?
 One that allows them to disclose elements of who they are and how they operate.